ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 ![Mohamed preparing french fries on a wooden fire](/assets/images/IMG_1707.jpg)

-I couldn't reject their invitation to join their lunch when I saw the delicious food.
+I couldn't reject the invitation to join their lunch when I saw the delicious food.

 ![Chicken tajine](/assets/images/IMG_1708.jpg)